Nukiuchi/c5-nukiuchi-blog/readme.md

 - Look into implementing popular features, like tagging, tag cloud

 <h3>Theme</h3>
-- Use Bootstrap 3
+- Use Bootstrap 3 (Done!
+To an extent, see last item.)
-- Use built-in LESS
+- Use built-in LESS (Done!
+As easy as using CSS, write and it works.)
 - Make it look nice (yeah right..)